 You do realize that as you age, your career planning goals need to change to, correct?
 Mark from Second Career search, reminds us of this with, Career Planning for The Over 55 Crowd (I am almost in that bracket).
 In an interesting twist Larry MacDonald did a piece on Tom Drake (another friend of this site) in the Globe and Mail, Financial analyst lowers investing fees with Vanguard and iShares.
 Stats Canada may publish monthly inflation numbers, but Marie from Boomer and Echo brings us The Real Cost of Living.

 Speaking of retirement, Michael James takes on a contentious subject, Another Take on Retirement Withdrawal Strategies.
-There are folks who don’t take inflation into their retirement planning?
+Some folks don’t take inflation into their retirement planning.
 If you can find anyone who retired in the 70’s, ask how that worked for them.
-Mark from My Own Advisor continues on his tell-all angle with How I used to sabotage my portfolio, he is a brutally honest man (well worth reading to learn some NOT how to hints).
+Mark from My Own Advisor continues on his tell-all angle with How I used to sabotage my portfolio, he is a brutally honest man (well worth reading to learn some NOT how-to hints).
 Do you know what your investments are worth?
 The Canadian Couch Potato wants to help with Calculating Your Portfolio’s Rate of Return .

 UCCB Changes Explained

 Preet has an older video where he explains the new UCCB rules coming into play, now: